TreasuryDirect: Account management

-Account registration with TreasuryDirect includes an identity verification step, and the system requires some people to complete additional identity verification by bringing a paper form to a bank or credit union for a medallion signature guarantee, then mailing it.
-That process can be complicated and take weeks, and US Representative Abigail Spanberger wrote a letter of concern about this to the Department of the Treasury.
-The online account process can be especially difficult for people less familiar with electronic systems.

-If a person enters incorrect bank information into TreasuryDirect, they need to complete the paper signature guarantee process to get the account updated.
-This paper process is also necessary if a person needs to update their TreasuryDirect account to link it with a new bank account.
-In 2022, Treasury said they were working to add the option of getting these paper forms notarized for identity verification.

-The TreasuryDirect login screen requires the user to enter their password using a virtual keyboard, which prevents copying-and-pasting a password or automatically entering a password using some password managers.
-This virtual keyboard makes using a strong password more difficult, and people have made unofficial bookmarklets and browser extensions to enable pasting a password.
+Personal finance columnists have described the website as frustrating, finicky, clunky, and outdated.
 After logging in, a user cannot use their web browser "back" button during their session, since that can log them out.

-Personal finance columnists have described the website as frustrating, finicky, clunky, and outdated.
+Account registration with TreasuryDirect includes an identity verification step, and the system requires some people to complete an additional paper identity verification form and get it notarized.
+Previously, TreasuryDirect sometimes required bringing the form to a bank or credit union for a signature guarantee.
+That process could be complicated and take weeks, and US Representative Abigail Spanberger wrote a letter of concern about this to the Department of the Treasury.
+The account process can be especially difficult for people less familiar with electronic systems.

+As of May 2023, the TreasuryDirect login screen allows normal entry of a password.
+Previously, the login screen required the user to enter their password using a virtual keyboard, which prevented copying-and-pasting a password or automatically entering a password using some password managers.
+This virtual keyboard made using a strong password more difficult, and people made unofficial bookmarklets and browser extensions to enable pasting a password.

+As of December 2022, the TreasuryDirect website allows people to connect their account to a new bank account online.
+Previously, if a person needed to correct their bank account or add a different one, they needed to complete the paper signature guarantee process.

 Related to increased demand in 2022, the TreasuryDirect customer support phone number sometimes had wait times longer than two hours.
 TreasuryDirect says that customer requests sent by mail can take up to 13 weeks to process.
 This can cause issues for people who need assistance with selecting and filling out the correct forms to take actions on their investments.

-The terms and conditions for securities purchased through TreasuryDirect are in the Code of Federal Regulations in the form of a FAQ, including details about account management.
+The terms and conditions for securities purchased through TreasuryDirect are in the Code of Federal Regulations in the form of an FAQ, including details about account management.